Do Go On - 163 - WW2 Badass Audie Murphy

 No, nearly a third of the time.

-You get them all in a third of the time.
+You get them more than a third of the time?

 I reckon I could still have a guess.